openshift/installer/docs/user/openstack/connect_nodes_to_ipv6_network.md

 oc patch network.operator cluster --patch "$(cat network.yaml)" --type=merge
 ```

-It takes a while for the the network definition to be enforce, you can check with the following command:
+It takes a while for the network definition to be enforced.
+You can check with the following command:

 ```sh
 oc get network-attachment-definitions -A
 ```

-## Create Pods with IPv6 network
+## Create pods with IPv6 network

-To create Pods with IPv6 network make sure to create them on the same Namespace specified in the `additionalNetworks`
+To create pods with IPv6 network make sure to create them on the same Namespace specified in the `additionalNetworks`
 and specify the following annotation `k8s.v1.cni.cncf.io/networks: <additional-network-name>`.

 [dhcpv6-bug]: https://issues.redhat.com/browse/OCPBUGS-2104